Cardinals vs. Dodgers Player Props Betting Odds

 Edman Stats

-- Tommy Edman has three doubles, a triple, four home runs, 11 walks and 10 RBI (22 total hits).
-He's also swiped three bases.
+- Tommy Edman has 22 hits with three doubles, a triple, four home runs, 11 walks and 10 RBI.
+He's also stolen three bases.

 Edman Recent Games